assmaabelcaid/Habit_Tracker/readme.md

-# Habit-Tracker-App
+# Habit Tracker

 Introducing a Habit Tracking App project, because it's slay.

 ## What is it?

 This App was programmed with Python.
 It's a simple Command Line Interface (CLI) App designed to track your to-do list.
-Follow the prompts to add and complete your habits.
-Create, complete, update, delete, and monitor your tasks with ease.
+You can intuitively create, complete, update, delete, and monitor your tasks with ease.

 ## How to install it?